na-na-hi/renget/archive/karukarubagofgoodies.md

 -> **KaruKaru's Bag of Goodies** <-
 -> *22/12: Update, added JB.*<-
+-> *27/02/2024: Just realized the image links is broken.
+Just open the link, copy it, paste it to discord anywhere (server or DM).
+Then, click on the link attachment, it should open up a new tab with the pic in your browser.* <-

 ***
 -> Hello, I am KaruKaru~ I've been messing around with JBs for 2 to 3 days I managed to make an universal jailbreak for gpt and claude (API model and claude.ai/clewd included)! <-